Langley City — Workforce by Occupation and Industry in 2024

 Conclusion

 The overall employment trend is positive, with strong growth in the past year.
-Key industries driving the trend are: Construction, Wholesale and retail trade, Professional, scientific and technical services, Educational services, Health care and social assistance.
+Key industries driving the trend are: Construction, Wholesale and retail trade, Finance, insurance, real estate, rental and leasing, Professional, scientific and technical services, Health care and social assistance.

 Loading...

-Data source: Statistics Canada - Labour Force Survey June, 2025
+Data source: Statistics Canada - Labour Force Survey October, 2025

 Lower Mainland-Southwest Economic region — Labour Market Outlook